syazanarashid/Paleobiology/whitelake lab substitute2.md

 ## Things I did not like about the paper

 I do not really understand the part on Hairston's analysis on "evolutionary contribution" and "ecological contribution".
 How was it quantified when they said that the copecod has one-fourth the ecological contribution compared to the finch?
-They calculated a factor, but how can you 'really' quantify the contributions.
+They calculated a factor, but how do you assess and quantify the contributions?

 ## Evaluate the graphs and figures (if any)